neilstats/ckbplotr/README.md

 ### From github

-The latest version of `ckbplotr` can be installed from github using the `remotes` package.
+The latest version of `ckbplotr` can also be installed from github using the `remotes` package.

 ``` r
 install.packages('remotes')